bordershot/dimension-python/dimension-requirements.md

 ##Python Basics:
-Understand python basics
+###Understand python basics
 -COMPLETE - Understand ‘if, else if, else’ statements
 -COMPLETE - Understand ‘while’ and ‘for’ loops.
 -COMPLETE - LISTS – be able to create, modify, and retrieve a specific item in that LIST
 -COMPLETE - DICTIONARIES – be able to create, traverse, and retrieve a certain value from that key
--FUNCTIONS
+###Functions
 -COMPLETE - Write a simple python module that returns something, or can be just a simple print statement
 -COMPLETE - Write a separate main script that imports that module and does something with it. (reuseSSH.py)
 -COMPLETE - This will help John get familiar with functions
 -COMPLETE - This will help john understand what ‘import’ really does (difference between ‘from XX import XX, import XX, import *’) (reuseSSH.py)

 ##Python Environment:
-Packages
+###Packages
 -COMPLETE - How to install/remove packages with ‘pip’ (pip-packages-notes.md)
 -COMPLETE - Understand the usage of ‘requirements.txt’ (pip-packages-notes.md)
 -COMPLETE - List installed modules in that particular python environment (pip-packages-notes.md)